dezmound/cubi/README.md

 # cubi
-BigInteger class to c++ using Nvidia CUDA technology
+BigInteger class to c++ with using Nvidia CUDA technology